LordRobin1/Task-Tracker/README.md

 ### `npm test`

+No reason to use, there are no tests. \
 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder. \
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for the best performance. \

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+Install serve (npm i -g serve) and then run the app with `serve -s`. \

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run server`

+Run this in a separate terminal. \
+Runs json-server locally on port 5000.
+The Host is the device's IP the server is running on, so it responds if you test the website on other devices. \ Look into package.json to configure the command.

 ### `npm run eject`